-The reduction of insurance fraud, by monitoring and coordinating the investigation of suspicious claims, is an important goal of Commonwealth Automobile Reinsurers.
+The reduction of insurance fraud, by monitoring and coordinating the investigation of suspicious claims, is an important goal of CAR.
 It seeks the achievement of three beneficial results:

-- 1. Successful resistance to the payment of fraudulent claims - 2.
-The establishment of a deterrent to fraud - 3.
-The reduction of losses, with the consequent improvement in insurance rates
+- Successful resistance to the payment of fraudulent claims - The establishment of a deterrent to fraud - The reduction of losses, with the consequent improvement in insurance rates

-In order to achieve these results, Servicing Carriers must pursue the investigation of fraud by establishing a commitment to support and encourage the activities of their Special Investigative Units.
+In order to achieve these results, SCs must pursue the investigation of fraud by establishing a commitment to support and encourage the activities of its SIU.